Guy Haywood MD FRCP

 Other important treatments for electrical problems in the heart are pacemakers (mainly to correct slow heart rhythms leading to dizzy spells and blackouts) and implantable cardiac defibrillators (ICDs).
 ICDs are designed for patients at risk of dangerous heart rhythms and can deliver special pacing treatments or shocks to terminate life-threatening arrhythmias if they occur.

-A special type of pacemaker has also been developed to treat patients with heart failure who are still breathless and fatigued despite drug treatment.
+Recently a special type of pacemaker has also been developed to treat patients with heart failure who are still breathless and fatigued despite drug treatment.
 This technique is called Cardiac Resynchronisation Therapy and uses bi-ventricular pacemakers or ICDs.
 I was fortunate enough to be one of the co-investigators in the first randomized trial of these devices (MUSTIC trial).

 Coronary artery disease is the commonest heart condition resulting in hospital investigation and treatment in the UK.
 The symptoms are usually of chest pain or breathlessness and the condition may present as angina, heart attack (myocardial infarction), a hospital admission with chest pain at rest, or in association with another cardiac problem.
 Many patients gain benefit from drug therapy, but when symptoms continue or when high-risk features are identified, patients often require coronary intervention to reopen the heart arteries at points where they are severely narrowed or blocked.
 This is done by passing a tube called a catheter through blood vessels to the heart.
 The entry point in to the circulation is via a puncture site in the wrist (radial access) or groin (femoral access).
 An angioplasty balloon is passed through this tube and enters the heart artery to re-expand it by inflating the balloon (coronary angioplasty).